jonx0037/jonx0037.github.io/README.md

-# GitHub
+# UpdateGitHubProfilePage
- Git Repository for Jonathan Rocha.
-Most of my projects are linked on my Github pages site for this repo.
-Everything's a work in progress, but some projects have progressed more than others.
-I'm mostly just trying to get better at web development, so this is all fun for me.
+I'm working on updating my main profile github-pages site with the files from this repo.
+Soon, this repo, when I've completed my necessary updates, will be cloned to jonx0037.github.io to replace it.
+Stay tuned for updates.